A Spray Theory for the Geometric Method in Hydrodynamics: The geodesic spray

-But this equation has a derivative loss when considered on the Hilbert approximations, thus it needs some Nash-Moser schemes in order to be solved in the smooth category.
-The above discussion contains the essence of the so called "geometric method in hydrodynamics"(\cite{Escher-Kolev}).
+Unfortunately, this equation has a derivative loss when considered on the Hilbert approximations, thus it needs some Nash-Moser schemes in order to be solved in the smooth category.
+Such an approach is used in \cite{Cismas2019}, with a comparison between these two methods.

+The above discussion contains the essence of the so called "geometric method in hydrodynamics"\cite{Escher-Kolev}.
 Most of the papers concerned with this geometric method do not define rigorously the spray in the case of a Fr\'{e}chet manifold.
 This is what we intend to do in the sequel.
 We are interested here only in sprays related to a right-invariant metric on a regular Lie group.
 There is not a direct way to define a spray on a Fr\'{e}chet -Lie group using the concept of G\^ateaux smoothness, without introducing some conventions or losing generality.
-One can take advantage of the additional ILH structure of some regular Lie groups to define the spray as an inverse limit of sprays defined on Hilbert manifolds, as in \cite{Rezaie}, but this strategy may not succeed every time since some operators involved in its construction may be non-extendable to an inverse limit of smooth operators on the Hilbert approximations.
-In \cite{EKHS} this strategy is used to give a meaning to an expression, which naturally corresponds to a geodesic spray but the concept of smoothness used obstructs a rigorous definition of it on Fr\'{e}chet manifolds.
-The convenient calculus permits us to define a geodesic spray on Fr\'{e}chet manifolds and afterwards one can use the ILH structure of the Lie group in order to prove the existence of an integral curve of it.
+The convenient calculus permits us to define a geodesic spray on Fr\'{e}chet manifolds and afterwards one can use the ILH structure of the Lie group for proving the existence of an integral curve.